 I wrote my first short story at the age of 23, because I missed my bus stop while reading Shirley Jackson’s „The Lottery“.
 To make people forget everything, and to make them remember you forever, with less than 4,000 words, that’s what I wanted, too.
 Until today I’m extremely fond of writing short stories, yet every couple of years an idea for a longer piece comes up.

-In 2018 my German debut novel will be published by Songdog, Vienna.
-My first collection in English will come out at Bridgehouse Publishing.
-Most of the stories have been published before, in all kinds of magazines and anthologies.
-On my BIO site there are direct links to a few stories, if you want to read some stuff for free.
+This year, my German debut novel will be published by Songdog, Vienna.
+My first short story collection in English will come out at Bridgehouse Publishing.
+Most of the stories have been published before, in all kinds of magazines and anthologies, and here you can already read some of them.

 I studied and graduated at Sierra Nevada College because as you might know the US have a long tradition in teaching creative writing.
 I wanted to learn from writers and poets whom I admire.
 Alexi Zentner, Gayle Brandeis, Randa Jarrar, Josh Weil, Benjamin Percy, Mike McCormack, Tim Hernandez, Ilyse Kusnetz, Patricia Smith, Gailmarie Pahmeier.
 Laura Wetherington, Suzanne Roberts, Téa Obreht, and Laura McCullough didn’t only give me writing lessons, they helped me to cope better with living my life of a writer.
 And Steve Woodward from Graywolf Press, mentor of my last semester, taught me to become my own editor.